-Statement of Comprehensive Revenue and Expense
+Statement of Comprehensive Revenue and Expense for the Year Ended 30 June 2019

 The Statement of Comprehensive Revenue and Expense details income and expenditure relating to all activities of Council.
 The supporting Funding Impact Statements for each activity provide further details as to the costs and revenues of each activity.